 The Science Carnival is sponsored by the CSU Channel Islands science departments under the leadership of Dr. Phil Hampton, Professor of Chemistry.
-This annual event first started in Fall 2009 with approximately 250 kindergarten through eighth (K-8) grade students attending the event.
-Over 1500 K-8 students and their families attended the Fall 2010 Science Carnival.
+This annual event first started in Fall 2009 with approximately 250 preschool through eighth (PK-8) grade students attending the event.
+Over 2200 PK-8 students and their families attended the 2015 Science Carnival.

-The event is open to the public and K-8 students and their families are welcome to attend.
+The event is open to the public and PK-8 students and their families are welcome to attend.
 There is no admission fee and parking is free.

-Over 50 different science activities will be available for K-8 students to experience at this event, for example, examining the effect of trajectory and air pressure on the range of a marshmallow shot using an air-powered marshmallow shooter, making your own lotion or perfume, searching for artifacts in a mock archaelogical dig, seeing a gummy bear burn in potassium chlorate as part of the "screaming gummy bear" demonstration, standing inside a giant bubble, and making glow-in-the-dark slime,
+Over 50 different science activities will be available for PK-8 students to experience at this event, for example, examining the effect of trajectory and air pressure on the range of a marshmallow shot using an air-powered marshmallow shooter, making your own lotion or perfume, searching for artifacts in a mock archaeological dig, seeing a gummy bear burn in potassium chlorate as part of the "screaming gummy bear" demonstration, standing inside a giant bubble, and making glow-in-the-dark slime.

 Experience marshmallow shooters at the CSU Channel Islands Science Carnival